You’re in the right place.

 Welcome

-in-person or online.
-If you’re struggling and feel you need support, you’re welcome to get in touch.
+I offer a calm, welcoming space to explore what’s going on for you, at your own pace.
+If you’re struggling and feel you need support, you’re very welcome to get in touch.

 Get in touch